home-assistant/developers.home-assistant/docs/auth_api.md

  - client id: `https://www.my-application.io`
  - redirect uri: `https://www.my-application.io/hass/auth_callback`

 If you require a different redirect url (ie, if building a native app), you can add an HTML tag to the content of the website of your application (the client ID) with an approved redirect url.
-For example:
+For example, add this to your site to whitelist redirect uri `hass://auth`:

 ```html
 <link rel='redirect_uri' href='hass://auth'>
 ```

-Home Assistant will scan the first 10kB of a website for these tags.
+Home Assistant will scan the first 10kB of a website for link tags.

 ## Authorize